svaderia/svaderia.github.io/_pages/experience.md

 ---
 {{ page.excerpt | markdownify }}
 # Internships
-## Summer Research Internship at UST Global, Trivendrum
+## Summer Research Internship at UST Global, Trivandrum
 <small>May 2017 - July 2017</small>

 Worked on **Development of a decentralized firewall for malware detection using deep learning**.